holepunchto/hypercore-scale-tests/README.md

 To scrape the metrics, point a prometheus instance to the exposed port.

+## Config

+ENV vars can be used to change the basic parameters (see `run.js`).

+The experiments to run must be defined in a separate config file.
+By default this is `config.json`

+See [example-config.json](example-config.json) for its structure.

-## Adding New Experiments
+## Adding New Experiment Types

-Inherit from the `Experiment` class, then implement the `_runExperiment` method, and optionally the `_setup` method.
+Inherit from the `Experiment` class, then implement the `_runExperiment` method, and optionally the `_setup` and `_teardown` methods.

 Add the experiment to the config in `./run.js`

 The runtime of the experiment is the runtime of the `_runExperiment` method, so `_setup` time is not taken into account.

-Experiments should be cancelable: the experiment runner closes an experiment when it takes too long, or when it's shutting down.
-Each experiment is responsible for being nice, so `if (this.closing) return` statements should be added after async calls.
+Experiments should be cancelable at all times: the experiment runner closes an experiment when it takes too long, or when it's shutting down.
+Each experiment is responsible for being nice, so `if (this.closing) return` statements should be added after async calls (also in the `_setup` and `_teardown` steps).